 Finally, the wok.
 Again, my wok does not seem to be in the market anymore!
 But the one that I use is too big anyway.
 The only reason why I love it is that we stir fry regularly, and I can make enough for two meals.
 What I usually make for my husband is stirfried veggies with rice, or gluten-free pasta.
 This one seems much smaller than ours, but it might be easier to use and wash!I

 I will be back with three (plus a bonus) chickpea recipe – one recipe for everyone, including the kiddos!
 Come back to check them out!
-Until then, much love from a sunny California!
+Until then, much love from a grey Washington day!

 Okay, so I am intrigued by this portion control plate.
 They have a discount going on (I think 20% if you sign up?) so I might just purchase it to try to see how it helps me.
 I LOVE trying new kitchen tools, and these days I want to pay attention to eating enough protein.
 I have never had a problem with eating my healthy fats (ha!).
 But I have been wanting to gain more muscle mass (I’m all for the “strong not skinny” thing) and I find myself needing visual reminders/pointers to get my proteins regularly.
 I would not recommend this to someone with an eating disorder, or disordered eating, but it might be helpful to people who want to have a more diverse and balanced diet.
 What do you think?
 Have you used anything like this?

 Thank you so much for considering to support my blog.
 The best way to show support is by sharing, liking, commenting.
 You can also follow Shakingmytofu on Instagram and Facebook.
 However you support me, please know I am truly grateful.

 Editor’s note: The information in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health programme.